Walid-khaled/6DOF-Robot-Dynamics/README.md

 ## 6DOF-Robot-Dynamics
-In this repository, trajectory planning for a 6DOF manipulator is implemented.
-Synchronization and numerical control are applied.
-In addition, propagated error in end-effector position is calculated.
-Finally, ploynomial trajectory and trajectory junction are solved.
-The repository is also a solution for Assignment3 in Dynamics of Nonlinear Robotics Systems course for ROCV master's program at Innopolis University.
+In this repository, dynamic model for 6DOF robot is derived using Euler-Lagrange approach.
+Inertia matrix, coriolis matrix, and gravity vector are calculated.
+The repository is also a solution for Assignment4 in Dynamics of Nonlinear Robotics Systems course for ROCV master's program at Innopolis University.

+Task:

 ![image](https://user-images.githubusercontent.com/90580636/146634644-b828727d-5439-4c6c-8108-a23a20fba5f6.png)